22victoryy/Intro-to-DB/README.md

 CSC343

 # Credits
-Thanks to Danny Heap, for instruction of CSC343 Winter 2020 at University of Toronto
+Danny Heap / Mark Kazakevich, for instruction of CSC343 Winter 2020 at University of Toronto